 He currently writes for magazine L'Espresso and he founded Kolima Contemporary Culture, an exhibition space which also hosts cultural events in Milan.
 Among its activities he is also a tattoo artist, he studied for many years the traditional Siberian criminal tattoos and learned its techniques and complex codes.

-Paul, who is the creator of Operation Werewolf, a vision and training program for mind and body transformation.
+Paul Waggener, an extraordinary gentleman who is the creator of Operation Werewolf, a vision and training program for mind and body transformation.
 Paul also runs a martial arts school in the USA and has published several books.
+In particular, his book "No surrender - A field manual for creative work with heart" has helped many members of MNS to realize their projects and to push their work forward.

+Louis Ferrante, an extraordinary gentleman whose writings and knowledge are highly esteemed by Mad Nick.
 As a teenager, Ferrante made his reputation as a gang leader.
 Ferrante and his crew hijacked delivery trucks and drove them to drop-offs all over New York, reselling the merchandise.
 Ferrante gained the attention of the infamous Gambino crime family.
 In the early nineties, Ferrante's growing Mafia connections enabled him to commit some of the most lucrative robberies in US history, all by the age of twenty-one.

 When the law caught up with Ferrante, he wrote a rap song defending infamous Gambino Family Boss John Gotti, and hired controversial civil rights attorney William Kunstler to defend him.
 Indictments came from the Secret Service, the Nassau County Organized Crime Force, and the FBI.
 By 1994, Ferrante faced a life sentence in prison.
 He pleaded guilty and served nearly a decade in various maximum security prisons after refusing to cooperate against former associates of the Gambino family.